mysociety/popit/docs/install/get-the-code.md

     # If you want to run the app from your /etc/init.d directory there is a
     # sample script in './config' that you can use.
 Don't forget to create the
     # production config file too.

+## Production branch

+If you don't want to develop the code but just want to deploy it you should use the `production` branch.
+This is updated less frequently than the `master` branch and also has all the generated assets - like the CSS, the minified and combined javascript, the generated documentation.